Table of Contents Show

 Yes, Colombian coffee is distinguished into four different types or variants.

-- MAM: This is an abbreviation for Medellin, Armenia, and Manizales.
-MAM are three areas in which the espresso is developed and a portion of its most recognized assortments.
+This is an abbreviation for Medellin, Armenia, and Manizales.
+Mams are three areas in which the espresso is developed and a portion of its most recognized assortments.
 The three kinds are frequently showcased together to improve huge espresso contracts.

-- Cucuta Coffee: This sort of espresso gets transported through a port in Venezuela.
-However, it is filled in Colombia.
+This sort of espresso gets transported through a port in Venezuela.
 Cucuta espresso has a rich causticity and medium body, with a periodic fruity clue.

-- Bucaramanga Coffee: An assortment that is known for its low degrees of causticity.
-It is even with a full, complex flavor.
+An assortment that is known for its low degrees of causticity, it is a unique yet complex flavor.

 These strict rules help Colombia to make the finest coffee in the world.

-2. At What Rank Does Colombia Falls In?
+8.2.
+At What Rank Does Colombia Fall In?

 Did you know?
 The country exports over 14,000,000 coffee bags per year.